dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 The full and authoritative details of these (and all the other) certificate fields is contained within [rfc5280](https://datatracker.ietf.org/doc/html/rfc5280)

-> I believe that, although CAs are highly likely to conform to the basic principles of setting these extension values, the client must always verify the integrity of the chain in terms of these field values.<br><br>I will go into this in a bit more detail later in this post, but this BlackHat presentation from the early 2000s ([PDF](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf) and [video](https://www.youtube.com/watch?v=MFol6IMbZ7Y)) touch on, in the early sections of the presentation, issues at the time emerging from clients not verifying the integrity of the extensions in the chain.
+> CAs generally conform to these extension values, but clients must always verify the chain independently.
+This BlackHat presentation ([PDF](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf) and [video](https://www.youtube.com/watch?v=MFol6IMbZ7Y)) covers issues that arose when clients failed to do so — covered further later in this post.
 {: .prompt-info }

 ## What happened before these extensions were added?

-This is really hard to find out - I've spent a good few hours searching for anything that outlines the historic approach (prior to the v3 extensions) that stopped anyone who possesses a public CA signed cert from using their private key to sign a subordinate cert, effectively passing their CA signed certificate off as an intermediate.
+I couldn't find a clear answer on what prevented this before v3 extensions — specifically, what stopped a holder of a CA-signed cert from using their private key to sign a subordinate cert and pass it off as an intermediate.

-Given that x509 V1 & V2 look to (almost) pre-date the advent of any significant use of SSL/TLS through the early years of the 2000s, it may be that this issue wasn't considered significant, with x509 V3 extensions being in place as SSL/TLS became prevalent.
-Either way, I can't find a definitive answer, but this appears to be an issue resolved with v3 certs.
+x509 V1 & V2 largely pre-date widespread SSL/TLS use, so the issue may simply not have been considered.
+V3 extensions arrived as SSL/TLS became prevalent, and this appears to be an issue they resolved.

 ## Can I sign a certificate with another that's not intended to be a root/intermediate

-I'll start off by creating a dummy CA using the openssl default config.
+First, create a dummy CA using the openssl default config:

 ```bash
 $ cd ~/dummyCA/